amaynez/amaynez.github.io/_posts/2021-03-24-starting-the-adventure.md

 - I want to start coding again!
 I used to code a long time ago, starting when I was 8 years old in a Tandy Color Computer hooked up to my parent's TV.
 - Machine Learning is a vast, wide subject, I want to learn the generals, but also to select a few areas to focus on.
 - Setting up a blog to document my journey and share it:
-    - decide on the hosting platform
-    - decide on the site generator
-    - design the website or find a template
-    - setting it all up
 - Establish a learning and blogging routine.
 If I don't do this, I am sure this endeavour will die off soon.

 As for the focus areas I will start with:
 - Neural Networks fundamentals: history, basic architecture and math behind them
 - Deep Neural Networks
 - Reinforcement Learning
 - Current state of the art: what is at the cutting edge now in terms of Deep Neural Networks and Reinforcement Learning?

 I selected the above areas to focus on based on my personal interests, I have been fascinated by the developments in reinforcement learning for a long time, in particular [Deep Mind's](https://deepmind.com/blog) awesome [Go](https://deepmind.com/blog/article/innovations-alphago), [Chess](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go) and [Starcraft](https://deepmind.com/blog/article/AlphaStar-Grandmaster-level-in-StarCraft-II-using-multi-agent-reinforcement-learning) playing agents.
 Therefore, I started reading a lot about it and even started a personal project for coding a [tic-tac-toe learning agent](https://amaynez.github.io/deep-q-learning-tic-tac-toe/).